• Skip to primary navigation

 • Serving suggestion - In Tuscany a toasted slice of bread is placed at the bottom of the bowl before adding the soup.
 You can do it this way or serve it topped with toasted bread with melted Parmigiano Reggiano on top (my fav).

-• Texture - if you'd like to thicken the soup you can stir in a cornstarch (cornflour) slurry made from 1 tablespoon cornstarch and 2 tablespoon water.
+• Texture – if you’d like to thicken the soup you can stir in a cornstarch (cornflour) slurry made from 1 tbsp cornstarch and 2 tbsp water.
 Bring the soup back to a simmer until thickened slightly.

 • Using store-bought stock - if you're using storebought stock make sure to use good quality stock that's also low sodium so you can control the amount of salt added.